Bipolar II disorder: Antipsychotics

 Antipsychotics are utilized as a second line option for hypomanic episodes, typically indicated patients who do not respond to mood stabilizers.
-However, quetiapine is the only antipsychotic that has demonstrated efficacy in multiple meta-analyses of Randomized controlled trials for treating acute BP-II depression, and is a first-line option for patients with BP-II depression.
+However, quetiapine is the only antipsychotic that has demonstrated efficacy in multiple meta-analyses of randomized controlled trials for treating acute BP-II depression, and is a first-line option for patients with BP-II depression.
 Other antipsychotics that are used to treat BP-II include lurasidone, olanzapine, cariprazine, aripiprazole, asenapine, paliperidone, risperidone, ziprasidone, haloperidol, and chlorpromazine.
 As a class, the first generation antipsychotics are associated with movement disorders, along with anticholinergic side effects compared with second generation antipsychotics.

 Antidepressants

-There is evidence to support the use of SSRI and SNRI antidepressants in BP-II, but the use of these treatments are controversial.
+There is evidence to support the use of SSRI and SNRI antidepressants in BP-II, but the use of these treatments is controversial.
 Potential risks of antidepressant pharmacotherapy in patients with bipolar disorder include increased mood cycling, development of rapid cycling, dysphoria, and switch to hypomania.
 In addition, the evidence for their efficacy in bipolar depression is mixed.
 Thus, in most cases, antidepressant monotherapy in patients with BP-II is not recommended.
-However, antidepressants may provide benefit some patients when used in addition to mood stabilizers and antipsychotics, as these drugs reduce the risk of manic/hypomanic switching.
+However, antidepressants may provide benefit to some patients when used in addition to mood stabilizers and antipsychotics, as these drugs reduce the risk of manic/hypomanic switching.
 However, the risk still exists, and should be used with caution.